wp-graphql/wp-graphql/docs/upgrading.md

 ### 9. **Are security updates backported to older versions?**

 General and critical security updates are only backported to the latest `minor.patch` of the last 2 major versions when possible in a non-breaking way.
-If you are using an older version of WPGraphQL, we recommend upgrading to a supported version to ensure your site remains secure.orted to the **last 2 major versions**.
 If you are using an older version of WPGraphQL, we recommend upgrading to a supported version to ensure your site remains secure.